 The American dead of Deadman's Island had been virtually forgotten since the war in which they died.
 They would not be named, remembered, and memorialized by the Canadian and American governments until 2000.

 I wondered: Where else in the world had American war dead been buried and forgotten?
 The answer took me back to Canada and England, then on to France, Belgium and the Netherlands.
 And my paper research extended from Libya in 1804 to the furthest reaches of Asia two centuries later.
 The Book

-Almost 4,000 of American war dead buried abroad and outside of the cemeteries of the American Battle Monument Commission had fought with the forces of other nations.
-Most of those had been Americans who had traveled to Canada and England in advance of their own country’s entrance in each of the world wars.
+Almost 4,000 of American war dead buried abroad and outside of the cemeteries of the American Battle Monuments Commission had fought with the forces of other nations.
+Most of those had been Americans who had traveled to Canada and England in advance of their own country’s entrance into each of the world wars.

 Returning to Europe, I was able to name and locate approximately 4,000 American and American related buried around the world.
 I wondered who they were and why they had fought with the forces of other nations.
 The Book

 Among the most celebrated and least understood of the Americans in Foreign Forces, the war poet Alan Seeger had joined the French Foreign Legion in 1914, fought an increasingly mechanical war with the values of a Medieval knight, and died in the Battle of the Somme on July 4, 1916 – a Hero of France.